Treatment of male infertility

 Treatment of infertility in men

-Doctors advise to consult a reproductive specialist if a woman has no pregnancy after a year of active sexual activity.
-At the same time, there are separate examination protocols for both partners.
+Doctors advise to see a reproductive specialist if a woman has no pregnancy after a year of active sexual activity.
+There are separate examination protocols for both partners.

 Causes of male infertility in men